lammps/lammps/doc/src/pair_ilp_water_2dm.rst

-Where :math:`\mathrm{Tap}(r_{ij})` is the taper function which provides a continuous cutoff (up to third derivative) for interatomic separations larger than :math:`r_c` :ref:`(Maaravi) <Maaravi2>`.
-The definitions of each parameter in the above equation can be found in :ref:`(Leven1)
+Where :math:`\mathrm{Tap}(r_{ij})` is the taper function which provides a continuous cutoff (up to third derivative) for interatomic separations larger than :math:`r_c` :doc:`pair_style ilp_graphene_hbn <pair_ilp_graphene_hbn>`.
-<Leven1>` and :ref:`(Maaravi) <Maaravi2>`.

 It is important to include all the pairs to build the neighbor list for calculating the normals.

 .. note::

-   This potential (ILP) is intended for interlayer interactions between two different layers of graphene, hexagonal boron nitride (h-BN) and their hetero-junction.
-   To perform a realistic simulation, this potential must be used in combination with intralayer potential, such as :doc:`AIREBO <pair_airebo>` or :doc:`Tersoff <pair_tersoff>` potential.
-   To keep the intralayer properties unaffected, the interlayer interaction within the same layers should be avoided.
-Hence, each atom has to have a layer identifier such that atoms residing on the same layer interact via the appropriate intralayer potential and atoms residing on different layers interact via the ILP.
-Here, the molecule id is chosen as the layer identifier, thus a data file with the "full" atom style is required to use this potential.
+   Since each water molecule contains one oxygen atom and two hydrogen atoms, a new definition is proposed (see In :ref:`(Feng) <Feng>`),the atomic normal vectors of hydrogen atoms are assumed to lie along the corresponding oxygen-hydrogen bonds and the normal vector of the central oxygen atom is defined as their average.

-The parameter file (e.g. BNCH.ILP), is intended for use with *metal* :doc:`units <units>`, with energies in meV.
+The parameter file (e.g. COH.ILP), is intended for use with *metal* :doc:`units <units>`, with energies in meV.
 Two additional parameters, *S*, and *rcut* are included in the parameter file. *S* is designed to facilitate scaling of energies. *rcut* is designed to build the neighbor